hayaalsh/EconomicsSimulations/README.md

 ## Firms merger and profit maximization

-A graphical explaination of in producer and consumer surplus that results from the merger of two firms (act as a price-setting monopolist) and explain their profit-maximizing behavior.
+A graphical explaination of the calculation of producer and consumer surplus that results from the merger of two firms (price-setting monopolist) and explain their profit-maximizing behavior.

 <p align="center">